Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Bounds on maximum clique size

 The \texttt{Branch} function maintains a subgraph $P$ and a clique $C$.
 The invariant shared by these sets is that we can add any vertex from $P$ to $C$ and get a clique one vertex larger.
 We pick a vertex and do this.
-(To be precise, we pick the vertex with the largest color but we do not believe this choice is critical.)
-We then check if the clique $C'$ is maximal by testing if there is any set $P'$ that exists that satisfies our invariant.
-If it's a maximal clique, then we check against our current best clique $H$, and update it if we found a larger clique.
-If it is not, then we test if it's possible that $C'$ and $P'$ have a big clique.
-The biggest clique possible is $|C'| + \omega(P') \le |C'| + L(P')$, and so the function \texttt{Recolor} computes a new greedy coloring to get the upper bound $L(P')$.
-Unlike the greedy coloring above, we do not use the degeneracy ordering as it was not worth the extra work in our investigations.
+To be precise, we pick the vertex with the largest color (note that colors are positive integer numbers).
+We then check if the clique $C'$ is maximal by testing if there is any set $P'$ that exists that satisfies the invariant.
+If it is a maximal clique, then we check against our current best clique $H$, and update it if we found a larger clique.
+If it is not, then we test if it is possible that $C'$ and $P'$ have a big clique.
+The biggest clique possible is $|C'| + \omega(P') \le |C'| + L(P')$, and so using the function \textsc{Color}, we compute a new greedy coloring to get the upper bound $L(P')$.
+Unlike the greedy coloring in \textsc{InitialBranch}, here we do not use the degeneracy ordering as it was not worth the extra work in our investigations.
 If $C'$ and $P'$ pass these tests, we recurse on $C'$ and $P'$.

+The example in Figure~\ref{fig:example} illustrates several of the points we have been discussing thus far.
+The core number of this graph is $4$, which yields the upper bound of $5$ on the maximum clique size.
+The clique detected by our heuristic is $\{1,8,23\}$; the graph has two maximum cliques: $\{19,20,21,22\}$ and $\{23,24,25,26\}$.
+Our algorithm removes vertices $10, 11, 12, 13$ and $16, 17, 18$ in the initial pruning.
+Subsequently, our method will explore vertex $9$ and remove it based on the maximum neighborhood core of $3$.
+It explores vertex $15$ next and removes it due to the neighborhood core bound.
+It then removes vertex $14$ due to an insufficient degree.
+Subsequently, it finds the clique around vertex $19$, then prunes all vertices except $1$ through $8$ due to core number bounds.
+Finally, it eliminates vertex $1$ due to the neighborhood core bound; all other vertices are then iteratively removed via degree bounds.